kadena-community/kadena.js/packages/apps/graph/src/devnet/marmalade/README.md

 - Fill in the environment variables that need to be set before starting the deployment scripts.
 You can find more about these in `.env.example`
-- Please make sure that all the configurations under `packages/apps/graph/src/devnet/marmalade/config` are correct and please set the arguments in `packages/apps/graph/src/devnet/marmalade/config/arguments.ts`.
+- Optional: make sure that all the configurations under `packages/apps/graph/src/devnet/marmalade/config` are correct and check if all default values set in `packages/apps/graph/src/devnet/marmalade/config/arguments.ts` are right.
   These arguments are going to be used to replace the tags in the templates and code files (referred to in [concepts](#concepts) )

 ## Assumptions